comsec-group/blacksmith/README.md

 | bank_bits     | [uint &#124; [uint]] | Bank bits of a given address.
 For multi-bit schemes, e.g. bank functions, you can pass a list of bits.
 Each entry in the list determines a row in the address matrix   | [[6, 13], [14, 18], [15, 19], [16, 20], [17, 21]] |

 The values for keys `row_bits`, `col_bits`, and `bank_bits` can be reversed-engineered by using a tool such as DRAMA.
-The `threshold`  can be determined experimentally using the `determineConflictThresh`, which also expects a `--config` parameter pointing to a JSON config file.
-Here, `threshold` is not required.
-For the `blacksmith` binary, all keys are required.

 ### Sample JSON Configuration